|

 by the Brooklyn Dodgers of the Eastern Division.
 The

-games.
+three.
 On October 22, 1939, the NFL made history when

 the Brooklyn Dodgers defeated the Philadelphia Eagles